jieyibi/PIP-constraint/README.md

 computational costs during training.

-For more details, please see our paper [Learning to Handle Complex Constraints for Vehicle Routing Problems](), which has been accepted at NeurIPS 2024😊.
+For more details, please see our paper [Learning to Handle Complex Constraints for Vehicle Routing Problems](https://arxiv.org/pdf/2410.21066), which has been accepted at NeurIPS 2024😊.
 If you find our work useful, please cite:

 ```